Codexis Inc. (CDXS) upgraded Issued by Wall Street Gurus

 CDXS’s Market Performance

-CDXS stocks went down by -6.14% for the week, with a monthly jump of 39.54% and a quarterly performance of -35.93%, while its annual performance rate touched -39.29%.
-The volatility ratio for the week stands at 7.14% while the volatility levels for the past 30 days are set at 7.23% for Codexis Inc. The simple moving average for the period of the last 20 days is -43.36% for CDXS stocks with a simple moving average of -71.28% for the last 200 days.
+CDXS stocks went down by -43.53% for the week, with a monthly drop of -22.08% and a quarterly performance of -62.97%, while its annual performance rate touched -65.43%.
+The volatility ratio for the week stands at 13.95% while the volatility levels for the past 30 days are set at 8.66% for Codexis Inc. The simple moving average for the period of the last 20 days is -37.59% for CDXS stocks with a simple moving average of -68.54% for the last 200 days.

 Analysts’ Opinion of CDXS